onemtc/ContainerDevOpsLab/lab/LabPart1.md

 6. From `Docker Compose File`, select `...` and search for the file 'docker-compose.yml'
 7. Enter 'DOCKER_BUILD_SOURCE=' in the `Environment Variables` dialogue
 8. From `Action` select 'Push service images' from the dropdown
+9. In `Additional Image Tags`, enter '$(BUILD.BUILDID)'
-9. Scroll down to the `Output Variables` section and set `Reference name` to 'Task3'
+10. Scroll down to the `Output Variables` section and set `Reference name` to 'Task3'
-10. From the top menu, select the dropdown for `Save & queue` and choose `Save` using the default values
+11. From the top menu, select the dropdown for `Save & queue` and choose `Save` using the default values

 ### Task 5: create Publish Artifact
 1. From the left-pane menu, select `+` next to `docker` and search for 'Publish build artifacts' and select `Add`